A Case of You (song)

-"A Case of You" is a song by Joni Mitchell, from her 1971 album Blue.
+"A Case of You" is a song by Canadian singer-songwriter Joni Mitchell, from her fourth studio album Blue (1971).
 The song has been covered by numerous artists and has been listed by listeners of BBC Radio 4's Desert Island Discs as the No. 1 female song.
 In 2021, it was listed at No. 26 on Rolling Stone's "Top 500 Best Songs of All Time".
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Writing and recording

 Mitchell wrote "A Case of You" in or before 1970.
 She performed the song at the Amchitka Greenpeace benefit concert in October 1970.
 She recorded the song in 1971, and it was released on the 1971 album Blue with Mitchell playing Appalachian dulcimer, accompanied by James Taylor on acoustic guitar, which was tuned to standard tuning, (EADGBE), although there are cover versions played in an open G tuning (DGDGBD).

 Mitchell's earliest public performances of "A Case of You" contain six lines that had changed by the time Blue was recorded.
-The line "I am as constant as a northern star" is an allusion to Caesar's "I am constant as the Northern Star" from the Shakespeare play Julius Caesar, while the quoted line "Love is touching souls" is inspired by the German poet Rainer Maria Rilke.
+The line "I am as constant as a northern star" is an allusion to Caesar's "I am constant as the Northern Star" from the Shakespeare play Julius Caesar, while the quoted line "Love is touching souls" is inspired by the Austrian poet Rainer Maria Rilke.

 "A Case of You" was also released as the B-side of "California".